 - Enrolled in a full-time accredited bachelor’s degree at a Canadian university or college.

 - Returning to full-time studies for the 2017-2018 academic year.

 - In excellent academic standing.

-Assets: Study or work experience outside of Canada (or plans to go abroad) are considered assets.
+Assets: Study or work experience outside of Canada is considered an asset.

 Note: EDC employees and their dependents are not eligible.

 Key Selection Criteria

 Scholarships are awarded by a selection committee who evaluates applications based on the following:

 - Demonstrated interest in pursuing a career in international business